 Location of your customers is an important factor, since it can easily drive up shipping costs and lengthen delivery times.
 A parcel being shipped from New York to San Francisco would be much cheaper and quicker if it was sent from Los Angeles instead.

-- “We look at where our customers are placing their orders from.
-The way we respond is to place our inventory near those cities to reduce the overall miles traveled by those packages.” —Jason Wong, CEO and Founder of Doe Lashes
+“We look at where our customers are placing their orders from.
+The way we respond is to place our inventory near those cities to reduce the overall miles traveled by those packages.” says Jason Wong, CEO and founder of Doe Lashes.

 If you have a large customer base far away from your headquarters, consider outsourcing fulfillment to a provider with a warehouse location closer to them.